subvisual/guides/protocol/README.md

 -------------

 * Prefer face to face communication.
+* Use Trello for conversations about a task that should accompany it through its lifetime.
-* Use Hipchat to communicate when the person(s) is unavailable or the discussion can be asynchronous.
+* Use Hipchat to communicate when the person(s) is unavailable, it is not a good fit for trello or the discussion can be asynchronous.

 ### Hipchat